Smiling young girl with blonde hair in a braid, wearing a yellow dress, holding up a gray rabbit outdoors in a sunlit green park.

 2. It's the perfect excuse to get crafty

-Whether that's true or not, Easter crafting has been around for a long time – and is now firmly established as a British tradition.
+Easter crafting has been around for a long time – and is now firmly established as a British tradition.
 In our minds, Easter breaks in Scotland make for the perfect excuse to get involved.

 A wicker basket spills golden and decorated Easter eggs onto green grass, surrounded by dandelions, with a fuzzy green bunny figurine nearby.